‘The Conners’ Becky’s Baby’s Name Is Revealed And You Won’t Believe What It Is

 When The Conners returns for its second season, the birth of Becky’s (Lecy Goranson) baby will be a major storyline.
 Promo photos posted by ABC have already revealed the baby will be a girl, which pretty much paves the way for a namesake for her late grandmother, Roseanne, right?

 Not so fast!
-Entertainment Weekly posted a sneak peek of The Conners season 2 premiere episode, titled “Preemies, Weed and Infidelity,” which shows the new mom revealing plans to name her baby after the family matriarch.
+Entertainment Weekly posted a sneak peek of The Conners Season 2 premiere episode, titled “Preemies, Weed and Infidelity,” which shows the new mom revealing plans to name her baby after the family matriarch.
 But the matriarch of honor is actually one generation above Roseanne, who was killed off the show last year.

-In the clip, Becky tells Roseanne’s sister Jackie the baby’s name is Beverly Rose, after Grandma Bev (returning guest star Estelle Parsons).
+In the clip, Becky tells Roseanne’s sister, Jackie, that the baby’s name is Beverly Rose, after Grandma Bev (returning guest star Estelle Parsons).

 “I wanted a connection with the family,” Becky explains.

-But Jackie, whose tumultuous relationship with her difficult mom has been well documented, has a definite opinion on the questionable name.
+But Jackie, whose tumultuous relationship with her difficult mom has been well-documented, has a definite opinion on the questionable name.

 “Becky, I want you to know I will always love this baby but I consider it a personal attack and a negation of my entire childhood of pain that you have named this precious angel after the vessel of the evil that is my mother,” she says.